lemunozm/message-io/README.md

 That's all.
 You can use your new transport with the `message-io` API like any other.

-Oops! one more step:make a *Pull Request* so everyone can use it :)
+Oops! one more step: make a *Pull Request* so everyone can use it :)

 ## Open source projects using `message-io` <span id="app-list"/>
 - [Termchat](https://github.com/lemunozm/termchat) Terminal chat through the LAN with video streaming and file transfer.